calebmadrigal/trackerjacker/README.md

 	    ssid: null
 	    vendor: ''

 Note that, since this is YAML, you can easily use it as an input for other scripts of your own devising.
+I have an example script to parse this "YAML DB" here: [parse_trackerjacker_wifi_map.py](https://gist.github.com/calebmadrigal/fdb8855a6d05c87bbb0254a1424ee582).

 ### Example: Track mode with trigger command